 As mentioned previously the optical fibre is a type of guided media.
 It is made up of glass, silica and plastic, where the signals are transmitted in the form of light.
 Optical fibre uses the principle of total internal reflection to guide light through the channel.
 The structural composition of an optical fibre includes a glass or ultrapure fused silica surrounded by a cladding of less dense glass or plastic.
 The cladding is covered with a buffer either loose or tight, to protect it from moisture.
 Finally, the whole cable is then encased by an outer covering made by a material such as teflon, plastic or fibrous plastic etc.

 The density of the two materials is maintained in such a way that the light beam travelling through the core is reflected off the cladding rather than refracted into it.
-Information in the optical fibre is encoded in the form of a light beam as a series of on and off flashes that indicate 1’s and 0’s.
+In the optical fibre the information is encoded in the form of a light beam as a sequence of on and off flashes that signifies 1’s and 0’s.
 Fibre optics cable is made up of glass and is delicate which makes it difficult to install.
 The repeater is placed at 2 km to 20 km depending on the type of the fibre.
 There is two types of optical fibre, multimode and single mode.
 Multimode fibre has two variations, step index and graded index fibre.
 LED and lasers can be used as the light source of the optical cable.

 In Optical fibre cable, the loss of energy takes place when the light is travelled from one place to another which is known as attenuation.
 The attenuation is caused when the following phenomenon takes place absorption, dispersion, bending and scattering.
 The attenuation depends on the length of the cable.

 - Absorption – The light intensity gets dimmer as it travels to the end of the fibre due to heating of the ion impurities and it is known as absorption of light energy.